SumitsHub/angular-tutorials/NOTES.md

 Example: <input [(ngModule)]="name" type="text" />, where name is the variable defined inside respective class component

 # Structural Directives
+Template reference variables - starts with # and can be used to access particular template
 1. ngIf
 Example #01:
 <h2 *ngIf="displayName; else elseBlock">